It’d be a crime to miss ‘em

 8. Sons of Anarchy

 A series that follows an outlaw biker gang as they run guns, drugs and shoot their way through rival gangs like there’s no tomorrow and Scarface never existed.
 The whole thing is based around Shakespeare’s Hamlet, which, let’s face, it is a bona fide classic.
 Throw in motorbikes and more Mexican stand-off situations than you could throw a sombrero at and you’ve got some seriously addictive telly.
+We’re even set to get a spinoff soon, in the form of Mayans MC.

 What better subject matter for a crime series than the greatest unsolved murder case of all time – Jack the Ripper?
 This time though, detectives pursue a Ripper copycat killer in modern-day London.
 It’s gritty, gripping stuff, and likely to make you a mini Ripper expert as you watch.
 The second series focuses on a copycat of the Krays’ grisly crimes, while the third series recreates the Ratcliff highway murders.
 It’s nice to get a bit of a history lesson with your crime.